llmrisks/llmrisks.github.io/src/content/post/week11.md

 </tr>
 </table>

-Some point of discussion here were:

-•	sometimes we can see the decrease in image quality with a watermark so there is a tradeoff between quality and watermarking
+• Sometimes we can see the decrease in image quality with a watermark so there is a tradeoff between quality and watermarking.

-•	there will always be an adversary to figure out how to reverse the process of watermakring (or we should at least assume so), so this field still needs growth and more proof of irreversibility
+• There will always be an adversary to figure out how to reverse the process of watermakring (or we should at least assume so), so this field still needs growth and more proof of irreversibility.

+# Readings and Discussion Questions

+# Monday 6 November: Detectable Watermarks for LLMs

+## Readings:
-[^1]: John Kirchenbauer, Jonas Geiping, Yuxin Wen, Jonathan Katz, Ian Miers, Tom Goldstein.
-A Watermark for Large Language Models.
-2023. https://arxiv.org/abs/2301.10226
+- **`Required`**: John Kirchenbauer, Jonas Geiping, Yuxin Wen, Jonathan Katz, Ian Miers, Tom Goldstein. [_A Watermark for Large Language Models_](https://arxiv.org/abs/2301.10226).
+2023. [[PDF](https://arxiv.org/pdf/2301.10226.pdf)]

-[^2]: Vinu Sankar Sadasivan, Aounon Kumar, Sriram Balasubramanian, Wenxiao Wang, Soheil Feizi.
-Can AI-Generated Text be Reliably Detected?.
-2023. https://arxiv.org/abs/2303.11156
+- **`Required`**: Vinu Sankar Sadasivan, Aounon Kumar, Sriram Balasubramanian, Wenxiao Wang, Soheil Feizi. [_Can AI-Generated Text be Reliably Detected?_](https://arxiv.org/abs/2303.11156).
+2023. [[PDF](https://arxiv.org/pdf/2303.11156.pdf)]

+- `Optional`: Jiameng Pu, Zain Sarwar, Sifat Muhammad Abdullah, Abdullah Rehman, Yoonjin Kim, Parantapa Bhattacharya, Mobin Javed, Bimal Viswanath. [_Deepfake Text Detection: Limitations and Opportunities_](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10179387).
+IEEE Symposium on Security and Privacy 2023. [[PDF](https://jmpu.github.io/files/Deepfake%20Text%20Detection%20Limitations%20and%20Opportunities_CR.pdf)]

+- `Optional`: Ruixiang Tang, Yu-Neng Chuang, Xia Hu. [_The Science of Detecting LLM-Generated Texts_](https://arxiv.org/abs/2303.07205).
+2023. [[PDF](https://arxiv.org/pdf/2303.07205.pdf)]

+- `Optional`: John Kirchenbauer, Jonas Geiping, Yuxin Wen, Manli Shu, Khalid Saifullah, Kezhi Kong, Kasun Fernando, Aniruddha Saha, Micah Goldblum, Tom Goldstein. [_On the Reliability of Watermarks for Large Language Models_](https://arxiv.org/abs/2306.04634).
+2023. [[PDF](https://arxiv.org/pdf/2306.04634.pdf)]

+## Questions:
+**(Post response by Sunday, 5 November)**

+1. In “A Watermark for Large Language Models”, how robust is the watermarking framework against potential adversarial attacks and might an adversary do to disrupt the watermark while preserving useful quality text?
+2. The “A Watermark for Large Language Models” paper gives a list of properties a watermark should satisfy.
+Do you agree with this list of properties?
+Are their additional properties you think are important, or ones that they include that should be different?
+3. Do you see a future where watermarking can be useful and effective, even when there are adversaries with motivations to disrupt watermarks?
+4. Regarding watermarking and AI-generated text, what other methods or techniques do you believe could be investigated to strengthen the resistance of watermarked AI-generated text to paraphrase attacks?

+# Wednesday 8 November: Watermarking on Diffusion Models

+## Readings:
-[^3]: Jonathan Ho, Ajay Jain, Pieter Abbeel.
-Denoising Diffusion Probabilistic Models.
-NeurIPS 2020. https://arxiv.org/abs/2006.11239
+- **`Required`**: Jonathan Ho, Ajay Jain, Pieter Abbeel. [_Denoising Diffusion Probabilistic Models_](https://arxiv.org/abs/2006.11239).
+NeurIPS 2020. [[PDF](https://proceedings.neurips.cc/paper/2020/file/4c5bcfec8584af0d967f1ab10179ca4b-Paper.pdf)]

-[^4]: Yugeng Liu, Zheng Li, Michael Backes, Yun Shen, Yang Zhang.
-Watermarking Diffusion Model.
-2023. https://arxiv.org/abs/2305.12502
+- **`Required`**: Yugeng Liu, Zheng Li, Michael Backes, Yun Shen, Yang Zhang. [_Watermarking Diffusion Model_](https://arxiv.org/abs/2305.12502).
+2023. [[PDF](https://arxiv.org/pdf/2305.12502.pdf)]

+- `Optional`: Mehrdad Saberi, Vinu Sankar Sadasivan, Keivan Rezaei, Aounon Kumar, Atoosa Chegini, Wenxiao Wang, Soheil Feizi. [_Robustness of AI-Image Detectors: Fundamental Limits and Practical Attacks_](https://arxiv.org/abs/2310.00076).
+2023. [[PDF](https://arxiv.org/pdf/2310.00076.pdf)]

+- `Optional`: Robin Rombach, Andreas Blattmann, Dominik Lorenz, Patrick Esser, Björn Ommer. [_High-Resolution Image Synthesis with Latent Diffusion Models_](https://arxiv.org/abs/2112.10752).
+CVPR 2022. [[PDF](https://arxiv.org/pdf/2112.10752.pdf)]

+## Questions:
+**(Post response by Tuesday, 7 November)**

+1. After the development of diffusion models, they quickly replaced GANs in nearly all image generation applications.
+What are the biggest differences between diffusion models and GANs, and why have they been so successful?
+2. How are the required properties for watermarking a model similar and different from those for watermarking model outputs (like in Monday's class)?
+3. In “Watermarking Diffusion Model”, the authors describe a clear threat model but don't provide as clear a list of the required properties for a watermark as was in the “A Watermark for Large Language Models” paper.
+Can you provide a list of the required properties of a watermark that are implied by their threat model?